OSIRIS & GSHARC

 Gaussian Splatting for Heritage, Archaeology, Reefs, and Conservation

-Scuba.Tech Gaussian Splatting (Project ORISIS) and NeRF (Project GSHARC) Workflow Guide
+Scuba.Tech Gaussian Splatting (Project OSIRIS) and NeRF (Project GSHARC) Workflow Guide

 We make our documentation Sailor-proof — Updated: 3/22/2024